 Examples and demonstrations of these features are in the GitHub repo (see below).
 More feature development details are in the change log.

 conda create -n ox -c conda-forge python=3 osmnx

 Alternatively, you can run OSMnx + Jupyter directly from this docker container, or you can install OSMnx via pip (if you already have all of its dependencies installed on your system):

 pip install osmnx

-If you have any trouble with the installation, try installing OSMnx in a new, clean virtual environment using conda and conda-forge:
+If you have any trouble with the installation, try installing OSMnx in a new, clean conda environment using conda-forge and strict channel priority: